microsoft/VirtualClient/website/docs/workloads/blenderbenchmark/blenderbenchmark.md

 * 2 GB VRAM Graphics Card that supports OpenGL 4.3

 ## Benchmark License
-Blender is released under the GNU General Public License (GPL, or “free software”).
+Blender Benchmark is released under the GNU General Public License (GPL, or “free software”).

-This license grants people a number of freedoms:

-* You are free to use Blender, for any purpose
-* You are free to distribute Blender
-* You can study how Blender works and change it
-* You can distribute changed versions of Blender

-The Blender benchmark also only uses free and open source software (GNU GPL), the testing content is public domain (CC0), and the test results are being shared anonymized as public domain data – free for anyone to download and to process further.

-Read more about licensing from [this page](https://www.blender.org/about/license/).
+Read more about licensing from [this page](https://projects.blender.org/infrastructure/blender-open-data/src/branch/main/LICENSE).

 ## Workload Metrics
 The following metrics are examples of those captured by the Virtual Client when running the Blender workload.